Announcing the 2024 Livingston Award Winners

 • Julia Love, Bloomberg Businessweek

-• Zahra Nader, The Fuller Project co-published with The Guardian US
+• Zahra Nader, The Fuller Project and The Guardian US in collaboration with Zan Times

 • Nicolas Niarchos, The Nation